fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 For example, let’s create a subdirectory called tasks, and start with this test file:

-Chapter 1.
+Lab 1.
 Getting Started with pytest • 4

 **ch1/tasks/test_three.py**